 Several large pharmaceutical companies market FDA-approved drugs for the treatment of ALS.
 These drugs include: Riluzole, marketed by Sanofi-Aventis U.S. LLC, and Radicava, marketed by Mitsubishi Tanabe Pharma America, Inc. Additionally, Mitsubishi Tanabe Pharma America, Inc., or MTPA, is developing an oral alternative to Radicava.
 In the first quarter of 2022, the FDA accepted MTPA's application for priority review of its oral alternative to Radicava and in May 2022, the FDA approved its oral alternative to Radicava.
-Our potential competitors include pharmaceutical and biotechnology companies, such as Biogen, Inc., Orphazyme A/S, Biohaven Pharmaceutical Holding Co Ltd., UCB S.A., Alexion Pharmaceuticals, Inc. and Apellis Pharmaceuticals, Inc., specialty pharmaceutical and generic drug companies, academic institutions, government agencies and research institutions.
-In the third quarter of 2022, the FDA accepted Biogen, Inc.'s NDA for toferson, an investigational drug for superoxide dismutase 1 (SOD1) ALS.
+Our potential competitors include pharmaceutical and biotechnology companies, such as Biogen, Inc., UCB S.A. and PTC Therapeutics, Inc., specialty pharmaceutical and generic drug companies, academic institutions, government agencies and research institutions.
+In April 2023, the FDA granted accelerated approval to Biogen, Inc.'s NDA for toferson, an investigational drug for superoxide dismutase 1 (SOD1) ALS.